mathiasag7/django-model-populator/README.md

 A Django application for automatically generating fake/dummy data for your Django models using the Faker library.

+## The Story
+This project was born from a very practical problem encountered while testing Django applications.

+When generating test data, related objects were often recreated every time they were needed.
+Creating a book would automatically create a new author, even when an author already existed.
+Over time, this led to unrealistic databases filled with duplicated data and relationships that don’t reflect how real systems work

+We wanted to create a tool that generates data mirroring real-world patterns.

+## Built With Gratitude

+This project stands on the shoulders of giants.
+Special thanks to:

+**[Faker](https://github.com/joke2k/faker)** by Daniele Faraglia - The incredible Python library that powers all our fake data generation.
+Without Faker's comprehensive providers and localization support, this project wouldn't exist. 🙏

 ## Features

 - 🎯 **Automatic Data Generation**: Intelligently generates fake data based on field names and types